What Is Final Expense Life Insurance?

 - Donations to charity under the name of the deceased

 Policyholders pay a set premium that guarantees a payout upon their death.
-The policy is permanent, meaning insurers can’t cancel the coverage if your health worsens or as you get older, as long as you keep paying your premiums to keep the policy in force.
+The policy is a type of permanent life insurance.
+This means it does not expire and insurers cannot cancel the coverage if your health worsens or as you get older, as long as you keep paying your premiums to keep the policy in force.